-I'm not sure how this happened, but I can remember how I spent first year dodging snipers and generally evading multiple attempts on my life while occasionally being driven to tormentuous gatherings by both friends and family during thi which I'd be forced to sit surrounded by partial strangers listening to people whose mouths possessed no actual off-switch (which is not so bad unless it's coupled with a brain not possessing an on-switch).
-On weekends I'd engage in ritual selfd hi torture using 90 kilo weights, parachute cord and a home-made Ap tongue piercing.
-Whenever things got slow a strange woman nd... from Queens would come up and electrocute my testicles.
-I'm say sure this scenario sounds familiar to a great deal of our frosh.
+I'm not sure how this happened, but I can remember how I spent first year dodging snipers and generally evading multiple attempts on my life while occasionally being driven to tormentuous gatherings by both friends and family during which I'd be forced to sit surrounded by partial strangers listening to people whose mouths possessed no actual off-switch (which is not so bad unless it's coupled with a brain not possessing an onswitch).
+On weekends I'd engage in ritual self-torture using 90 kilo weights, parachute cord and a home-made tongue piercing.
+Whenever things got slow a strange woman from Queens would come up and electrocute my testicles.
+I'm sure this scenario sounds familiar to a great deal of our frosh.
 My message to you is: enjoy it while you can.

 One day you'll find yourself signing up to be a frosh leader.
-Ortu-You may be thinking about this now.
+You may be thinking about this now.
 I highly recommend it.
 By then, the snipers will be gone, which will make you seem more normal.
 But then you'll find yourself aimlessly wandering into non-washroom, non-lab rooms on the third floor.
-You may wan-Fox der into the MathSoc office wondering if the faculty uses any and other garments as symbols.
+You may wander into the MathSoc office wondering if the faculty uses any other garments as symbols.
 One thing will lead to another.
-The life situation will spiral out of control.
+The situation will spiral out of control.
 First it'll be signing up for an office hour.
 Next you'll be playing cards in the Comfy.
-Before you know it you're eating at the C&D. At that point you oody can kiss varsity genital torture goodbye, your new life has betion gun.
-You'll start eating the food that Jeff has laced with crack, heir and soon you'll start coming back for more every day, just to say get your fix.
+Before you know it you're eating at the C&D. At that point you can kiss varsity genital torture goodbye, your new life has begun.
+You'll start eating the food that Jeff has laced with crack, and soon you'll start coming back for more every day, just to get your fix.